adaptyteam/adapty-docs/versioned_docs/version-2.0/customize-paywall-with-remote-config.md

 />
 </Zoom>

 It is a copy of your JSON in the format of a table that is easy to read and understand.
 Color coding helps to recognize different data types.

-To add a key, click the **Add raw** button.
+To add a key, click the **Add row** button.
 We automatically check the values and types mapping and show an alert if your corrections may lead to an invalid JSON.

 <Zoom>
   <img src={require('./img/ef682d8-add_raw.png').default}